Exhaust Restriction Diagnosis

-This step-by-step repair guide walks you through fixing exhaust restriction diagnosis on your Whirlpool WED8000DW (Electric).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+This step-by-step repair guide is designed to help you fix the exhaust restriction diagnosis on your Whirlpool WED8000DW (Electric).
+With the right tools and parts, you can complete this repair in 1–2 hours and save yourself a costly service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.

-The following symptoms on your Whirlpool WED8000DW often point directly to an exhaust restriction problem that needs immediate attention.
+If your Whirlpool WED8000DW exhibits the following symptoms, it likely points to an exhaust restriction issue that requires immediate attention.

 - Clothes are still damp after a full drying cycle completes